Approximating compact objects in bootstrapped Newtonian gravity: use of the canonical potential: Abstract

 \section{Abstract}

 We consider compact objects in a classical and non-relativistic generalisation of Newtonian gravity, dubbed bootstrapped Newtonian theory, which includes higher-order derivative interaction terms of the kind generically present in the strong-field regime of gravity.
 By means of a field redefinition, the original bootstrapped Newtonian action is written in a canonical Newtonian form with non-linear source terms.
-Exact analytic solutions remain unattainable, but we show that perturbative solutions of the canonical theory can be used to derive approximate descriptions of compact objects.
-In particular, the ADM (Arnowitt-Deser-Misner) mass always differs from the proper mass due to the non-linear couplings in the theory.
-A few examples of sources with different density profiles are explicitly analysed.
+Exact analytic solutions remain unattainable, but we show that perturbative solutions of the canonical theory can be efficiently used to derive approximate descriptions of compact objects.
+In particular, using the canonical potential, we can more directly and generally show that the Arnowitt-Deser-Misner mass differs from the (Newtonian) proper mass due to the non-linear couplings in the theory.
+A few examples of sources with different density profiles are explicitly reanalysed in this framework.